 HOW LONG DOES IT TAKE TO BUILD A DECK?

 Okay, then.
 You’re standing at the last bridge to cross before committing to the long-awaited deck addition to your home.
 You’ve done your research.
 Materials, design options, permit requirements – your research and inquires covered the bases.
 There’s really only one imponderable left to get your head around.
 Look, even the most experienced Los Angeles area deck builder will acknowledge that the project will disrupt your home life.
 People and materials will be moving into, out of, and around your property.
 The work will not proceed in dead silence, either.
 That can’t be helped – it’s construction work.
-If any deck contractor in Los Angeles tell you otherwise, well – seriously?
+If any deck builder in Los Angeles tell you otherwise, well – seriously?
 In any case, clients want to know: how long to build a deck?

 The answer no client appreciates is, of course, “it depends”.
 Sounds evasive, as if the deck contractor is building himself a little wiggle room.
 Or a lot.
 But that’s the best answer to the question as posed, in such a general form.
 There’s not really any such thing as “a deck”.
 There are only specific decks, on specific properties.
 People being people, though, some clients demand an answer more specific than “it depends”.
 They insist on a “ballpark” number.
 Okay, can do.
 The ballpark time estimate for completion of a project to build “a deck” on “a property” is one week.